 Overnight, the guesthouse filled with pirates, or rather, fans of the Cornish Pirates rugby team, as well as fans of the opposition, Bristol Rugby.
 It was match day and all were wearing their colors.
 They asked if I was attending and were incredulous when I hesitated.
 I made some joke about being a college-football fan and they raised their eyebrows.

 The open-field running with multiple lateral passes is exciting.
-The line-out plays are interesting, something like a basketball jump-ball, except that teams can lift players to tip the ball.
+The line-out plays are interesting, something like a jump ball in a basketball game, except that teams can lift players to tip the ball.
 I don’t understand the constant on-the-fly punting of the ball back and forth.
-In the U.S. you never give up the ball by choice.
+In the United States you never give up the ball by choice.

 Sadly, the hometown team was routed 40–10.
 The stands emptied.
 The restaurants and pubs filled.

-The streets of Penzance were swarming with pirates!
+And the streets of Penzance swarmed with pirates!

 A very interesting few days!
 Loved the theatre.